The future of e-Commerce and what you need to know about it

 A more personalized website creates a more relevant customer experience.
 According to Barilliance, website personalization can increase conversions by as much as 30%.

-Consumers and shoppers are looking for as much as transparency as possible when researching and buying products online.
+Consumers and shoppers are looking for as much transparency as possible when researching and buying products online.

-By giving them the opportunity to access more product information with virtual or augmented reality can encourage shoppers to make a purchase decision faster.
+Giving them the opportunity to access more product information with virtual or augmented reality can encourage shoppers to make a purchase decision faster.

-Virtual and augmented reality give customers the opportunity to view products from all angles, enhance the presentation and bring real-life experiences to e-Commerce.
+Virtual and augmented reality give customers the opportunity to view products from all angles, enhance the presentation, and bring real-life experiences to e-commerce.

 Everything is 3D and true to scale, so you can see if it’ll fit.
 Ikea Place is built on Apple’s new ARKit technology and Ikea is one of the first home furnishing brands in the world to use this technology.